Use MetalLB with Oracle Cloud Native Environment

 Prerequisites

-Oracle Support Disclaimer: If you are deploying to Oracle Cloud Infrastructure, your tenancy requires enabling a new feature introduced in OCI: Layer 2 Networking for VLANs within your virtual cloud networks (VCNs).
-The OCI Layer 2 Networking feature is not generally available, although the tenancy for the free lab environment does have this feature enabled.
+Note: If you are deploying to Oracle Cloud Infrastructure, your tenancy requires enabling a new feature introduced in OCI: Layer 2 Networking for VLANs within your virtual cloud networks (VCNs).
+The OCI Layer 2 Networking feature is not generally available, although the free lab environment's tenancy enables this feature.

 If you have a use case, please work with your technical team to get your tenancy listed to use this feature.